California toad

 The California toad (Anaxyrus boreas halophilus) is a subspecies of the western toad, along with the boreal toad.
 The California toad lives throughout the state of California, with the exception of south-eastern desert regions.
-Like the boreal toad, it feeds on a wide variety of insects and invertebrates.
+Like the boreal toad, it feeds on a wide variety of insects and other invertebrates.
 Its diet includes grasshoppers, beetles, flies, and mosquitos.

 Etymology

 The scientific name is Anaxyrus boreas halophilus.
 Boreas is from the Greek word boreas which means “north wind” or “northern”, halophilus from the Greek halos meaning “sea” or “salt”, and philos meaning “having affinity for”.